-7. A dialog will appear with a list of the fields that are to be added as measures.
+7. A window appears with a list of the fields that are to be added as measures.
 Remove any columns that are not measures.
 A measure is a column that uses the sum, count, min or max of the column.
 Calculations can be chosen if required at this point.
-A date dimension must be present along with a hierarchy to allow the definition of these calculated members.
+A date dimension must be present along with a hierarchy to enable the definition of these calculated members.

-- B. During cube creation the Adding Cube Measures dialog is shown.
-In this dialog the following options are provided:
+- 8. During cube creation, the Adding Cube Measures window is displayed.
+In this window the following options are provided:

 - Measure, provides a list of measures that can be aggregated (e.g. using Sum, Count, Min, Max or Distinct Count).
-By default WhereScape RED will show all attributes in the fact table that are defined as numeric and additive.
-Those attributes that should not be considered measures can be removed using the Remove button.
+By default, WhereScape RED shows all attributes in the Fact table that are defined as numeric and additive.
+Attributes that should not be considered measures can be removed using the Remove button.

-- Calculated Member options will allow the user to add some predefined date based calculated member definitions to be built against the cube.
+- Calculated Member options enable you to add some predefined date based calculated member definitions to be built against the cube.
 The standard calculations:

 - Month to date

 - Year to date

 - Moving Quarter

 - Moving Year

 - Same Month Previous Year

 - Previous Year to date

-These will define a calculated measure based on the associated drop-down boxes.
-There are 2 different ways that WhereScape RED will implement these calculations which is dictated by the Use OLAP functions checkbox:
+These defines a calculated measure based on the associated drop-down boxes.
+There are two different ways that WhereScape RED implements these calculations which is dictated by the Use OLAP functions check box:

-- Using OLAP Functions will implement the calculations using MDX Expressions within the cube using date based MDX functions.
-These calculations are efficiently executed by Analysis Services. - Without using OLAP functions will implement the calculations using an MDX Filter function built over date dimension attributes.
-This option leverages the flags from the relational date dimension and ensures that a query using the calculations in the Cube will match an equivalent query against the star schema and is particularly useful if non-standard date periods are used.

-9. The cube and dimensions will be created in WhereScape RED metadata and the cube measures will be displayed.
+- Using OLAP Functions implements the calculations using MDX Expressions within the cube using date based MDX functions.
+These calculations are efficiently executed by Analysis Services. - Without using OLAP functions implements the calculations using an MDX Filter function built over date dimension attributes.
+This option leverages the flags from the relational date dimension and ensures that a query using the calculations in the Cube matches an equivalent query against the star schema and is particularly useful if non-standard date periods are used. - 9.
+The cube and dimensions is created in WhereScape RED metadata and the cube measures is displayed.